 2. Create Your Budget

 Once you’ve decided what you want, your next step should be creating a master budget.

 To build a budget, you’ll need to do research and get estimates from building professionals.
 A good, well-researched budget will keep you on track throughout the process and prevent you from starting something you can’t finish.

 When looking for the perfect plot of land to build your home upon, you want to consider whether the location makes sense for you.
 Is it close enough to the town center?
 Is the lot itself easily accessible?
 Are home values in the area similar to your projected home value?
 You can find land listings online or you can work with a local real estate agent to find the right land for you.

 If you’re building a completely custom home, it’s a good idea to hire a general contractor who will coordinate all the subcontractors and legal aspects needed to complete the job.

-You’ll probably also want to hire an architect, or at least set up a consultation with one, once you’ve developed your blueprints.
+You’ll probably also want to hire an architect, or at least set up a consultation with one once you’ve developed your blueprints and estimate labor costs.

 Make sure all the professionals you hire are properly licensed and have good reviews or references.

 5. Develop Plans